offirmakes/Offir_BlueStampPortfolio/index.md

 Overview:

-For milestone 2, I implemented the software invovled with my project.
+For milestone 2, I implemented the software invovled with my project so that it can draw a given image.

 Design:
 To build the software portion of my project, I used the candle software.
 The candle software uses g-code in order to direct the motors and lift the pen up.
 Unlike in the next milestone, the g-code was given to me, and so I just plugged the g-code into in the candle software and it worked!